 For most of us as westerners, the typical day has us bouncing from one thing to the next.
 We’re managing emails while eating breakfast, checking in with our friends while we commute, and very rarely do we get a quiet, still moment to ourselves.

+Next is working with habitual patterns.
 There are a few ways to approach this: first and foremost, begin to slowly shift the habit of constant doing in order to get to know the space of quiet.
 Allow your mind and nervous system to begin the sometimes-difficult process of slowing down.
 Carve out space to sit without music, without your screens, without even a book to read, just to see how it feels.

 There’s a good chance it might seem a bit noisy in your mind.
 An even better chance it might feel uncomfortable at first.
-And this is exactly why we meditate: to find greater ease in just being!
+And this is exactly why we meditate: to find greater ease in just being.

-Third, prepare your body.
+Prepare your body.
 Whatever type of meditation retreat you’re embarking upon, it will no doubt ask your body to do things and be in ways that are different from your usual daily life.
 Whether you’re sitting long hours in Vipassana, or spending time walking a labyrinth, drink lots of water, get plenty of sleep, and take time to walk in nature in the weeks leading up to your retreat.
 This will support your physical body to better contain the exploration and practice of meditation.
 Even yogis and regular meditators may find their bodies have a hard time adjusting to so much meditation, so take extra care of yourself.

 Your retreat meditation teacher may have additional suggestions for how to prepare yourself, too -- and if you’re newly beginning your relationship with meditation, it is highly recommended to follow their advice.
 After all, they probably have quite a bit of experience and the wisdom that follows…